 - A minimum of 5 years employment in HVACR contracting business, which includes at least 4 years of a HVACR or similar apprenticeship approved by the U.S. Department of Labor and 1 or more years work as an HVACR journeyman.

 - A HVACR Bachelor’s degree or a Bachelor’s degree in a field that is related to HVACR.
 Either degree must have been issued by a college or university officially recognized by the United States Department of Education, Office of Postsecondary Education.

 The application form for examination can be found here.

 Obtain Your Contractor License Bond

-Once you have passed the licensing examination you will be required to submit a surety bond to the state.
+Once you have passed the licensing examination you will be required to submit a contractor license bond to the state.

 - Electrical Contractor's License - $1,000

 In addition to the above state requirements, certain township and city governments in New Jersey may require contractor licenses and bonding as well.
 Please check with your local municipalities for up-to-date information.

 Get Your Free Bond Quote